 In X-Men, Storm first met Gambit while she was temporarily de-aged to about ten or twelve (a bit of amnesia, too).
 Early on, he took her to eat at (apparently) a friend's home; she was so hungry and the food so good that she stuffed herself, finally sitting back and commenting in a surprised way, "My belly is bigger."

-An issue of My Little Pony: Friends Forever had Pinkie Pie, Twilight Sparkle and Spike giving into temptation and pigging out on food at a street fair.
+Issue 12 of My Little Pony: Friends Forever had Pinkie Pie, Twilight Sparkle and Spike giving into temptation and pigging out on food at a street fair.
 They each temporarily gain weight doing so.